-This post is the part of historian, editor and author Adam Levine's series sharing stories from over two centuries of archives documenting the evolution of water infrastructure that made one of the nation's oldest and largest cities possible.
+This post is part of historian, editor and author Adam Levine's series sharing stories from over two centuries of archives documenting the evolution of water infrastructure that made one of the nation's oldest and largest cities possible.

 To get an email or text each time we publish a new history blog, sign up for our Infrastructure and Environment list.